wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 # Running WP CLI Commands

-WP starter takes care of the file structure of the website and its configuration at filesystem level, however it does nothing for the database.
+WP starter takes care of the file structure of the website and its configuration at filesystem level, however it does nothing, for example, for the database.

-If the aim is to automate the bootstrapping of the websites, it is clear that WP Starter is not enough.
-The way to go for the matter is surely [WP CLI](https://wp-cli.org/).
+If our aim is to automate the complete bootstrap of the website, it is clear that WP Starter is not enough.
+The way to go to complete what we need is surely [WP CLI](https://wp-cli.org/).

 The setup of the website via WP CLI is something that can be surely done independently from WP Starter.
 For example, assuming we have an deploy / CI tool that install Composer dependencies triggering WP Starter, the same deploy / CI tool can take care of running WP CLI commands.